cattekin/vimrc/README.md

 * Uses the excellent NeoBundle to manage plugins.
 * Customised for fast Ruby and Rails development.
-* Custom compiled Source Code Pro font to save you from compiling it yourself.

 ### [CtrlP](https://github.com/kien/ctrlp.vim) like file navigation using [Unite](https://github.com/Shougo/unite.vim):